-The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills and other attributes in following areas of social and behavioural sciences.
-The programme outcomes are referenced to the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (2008), and relate to the typical student.
+The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills and other attributes in following areas of Science, Computing and Mathematics.
+The programme outcomes are referenced to the Framework for Higher Education Qualifications of UK Degree-Awarding Bodies (2014) and relate to the typical student.